 Massachusetts has long been at the national forefront for its ambitious climate and clean energy goals.
-The state’s educational and high-tech industry has driven technological innovation and inspired other states to make similar commitments.
-Acadia Center has been a leading climate and clean energy voice in Massachusetts.
-Our work has led to policies and programs that directed contributed to Massachusetts taking a leadership role on energy efficiency investments.
-We have worked to advance clean energy like offshore wind procurements, and have influenced numerous climate goals adopted by the state, shored up Massachusetts leadership in the Regional Greenhouse Gas Initiative and are working in partnerships and coalitions to advance reforms to the state’s transportation and energy systems.
+The state’s educational and high-tech industry drive technological innovation and inspire other states to make similar commitments.
+Acadia Center has been a leading climate and clean energy voice in Massachusetts for over twenty years.
+Our work has led to policies and programs that contributed to Massachusetts taking a leadership role on energy efficiency investments.
+We have worked to advance clean energy like offshore wind procurements, influenced numerous climate goals adopted by the state, shored up Massachusetts’ leadership in the Regional Greenhouse Gas Initiative (RGGI), and are working in partnerships and coalitions to advance reforms to the state’s transportation and energy systems.

 Clean Power & Utility Innovation

 which produces nearly 40% of the state’s GHG emissions, posing major human health and climate risks.
 Natural gas is an extremely explosive fuel, and Massachusetts residents have learned from tragic experience about its dangers.
 A disastrous series of explosions and fires in the Merrimack Valley in September 2018 caused a fatality, numerous injuries, extensive property damage, and extended disruptions which cost more than $1 billion and cost the gas distribution company its franchise.
 Front line communities in Lawrence suffered extensive displacement and losses that linger today.

 In Massachusetts, Acadia Center is currently an organizer, member, partner or supporter of the following groups or coalitions (and many other ad hoc collaborative efforts):

-• Alliance for Clean Energy Solutions (ACES)
+- Alliance for Clean Energy Solutions (ACES)

-• Avoided Energy Supply Costs Study (AESCS) Group
+- Avoided Energy Supply Costs Study (AESCS) Group

-• Global Warming Solutions Project (GWSP)
+- Global Warming Solutions Project (GWSP)

-• Massachusetts Offshore Wind Power Coalition
+- Massachusetts Offshore Wind Power Coalition

-• Northeast Smart Heat Collaborative
+- Northeast Smart Heat Collaborative

-• Transportation for Massachusetts (T4MA)
+- Transportation for Massachusetts (T4MA) Coalition

-• Massachusetts Transportation Climate Initiative (TCI) Table
+- Massachusetts Transportation Climate Initiative (TCI) Table

-• Massachusetts Zero Emission Vehicle (ZEV) Commission
+- Massachusetts Zero Emission Vehicle (ZEV) Coalition

 - Massachusetts Power Forward (MPF)